-Disclaimer – Characters, and the style of bolding, starring, etc, belong to Markus Zusak, the best author on the planet.
+Disclaimer — the characters and the style of bolding and starring belong to Markus Zusak, the arguably best author on the planet and the writer to whom I give the highest respect.

 The sky was black.
 It spoke of the end, and despair, and it was all around Liesel.
 It was all she could feel.
 The blanket that they had given her, the cuts all over her hands — none of that could compete with the finality of the sky.